seclution/application-diagram/README.md

 The packaging repository already bundles the resources required by this application.

-For detailed instructions on building the WebJar see the lines 43&ndash;72 of this README.
+For detailed instructions on building the WebJar see the "Updating to a newer draw.io version" section of this README.